funkyfuture/deck-chores/docs/usage.rst

 These options are available:

+.. option:: image

+    Job definitions in image labels are also parsed while container label keys override these.

 .. option:: service

     Restricts jobs to one container of those that are identified with the same service.